-Toposonic is an innovative project that aims to experience augmented reality of sound with a mobile application and headset or headphones.
+Toposonic is an artistic project that aims to experience augmented reality of sound with a mobile application and headset or headphones.
 By moving around in the public space, the listener/walker influences the music and text he or she listens to.
 Thus, virtual sound characters appear and disappear during the walk, sounds and custom written music come to life, a second amazing reality is revealed to the curiosity of the listening walker.

-Toposonic Therefore, Toposonic aims to transform outdoor public spaces (parks, squares, etc.) by giving them a new sound and artistic dimension.
+Therefore, Toposonic aims to transform outdoor public spaces (parks, squares, etc.) by giving them a new sound and artistic dimension.
 In this metamorphosis with an almost magical character, the topology of the site is fundamental because it serves as an active setting.
 It is, for example, by approaching a water source that the music heard will evoke the liquid element, or by approaching a particular building that the text will be linked to its history.
 From the diversion of these points of reference from everyday life, several objectives emerge:

 Launched by Gaël Tissot, musician and digital designer (studio hapax - Toulouse), Toposonic was born from the desire to experience unusual musical listening situations.
 In the wake of concerts in the forest, concerts under a headset or other devices already put in place by various creators, Toposonic is a sound installation that has the particularity of being completely dematerialized.
 It also directly involves the auditor because his or her walk is necessary to explore all aspects of the project.